Children's Health Insurance Program

 - The marketplaces need to be able to stabilize before being required to accommodate another major change in health care program structure and financing.

-Congress must take action to minimize such disruptions by enacting a four-year funding extension now.
+Congress must take action to minimize such disruptions by planning for the future of the program.
 CHIP, and the health plans and providers that participate in the program, have invested significant resources in such programs with great results.
 This work must not be abandoned.